 A great advantage for beginners is that most themes nowadays (Folie too) come with many demos pre-built.

-In a few minutes you will have all necessary data and customization already set up in your own wordpress installation.
+In a few minutes, you will have all the necessary data and customization already set up in your own WordPress installation.

 Now you only need to change the demo content and that's it!

 Your blog has been finished! ..ok, well the majority of it 🙂

 If you wish to change to another demo in the future, all there is a need to do is import that demos again.
 No need to change the theme or make additional changes to the code.
 Can it get more Codeless than this? 🙂